2010 Indianapolis 500: Sunday May 23 – Bump Day

+At 5:33 p.m.
+Mario Romancini's team withdrew his speed, which momentarily re-instated Sebastián Saavedra to 33rd position.
+Romancini's new speed of 224.641 mph was an improvement, and he was safe in the 27th position.
+Saavedra was bumped from the lineup once again.
+With 22 minutes remaining, Jay Howard was now on the bubble.
+Milka Duno was the next car out, but after two slow laps, she was waved off (her second wave off).
+Takuma Sato was the next car out.
+Sato's speed of 224.178 mph bumped Howard from the field.
+Paul Tracy was now on the bubble.
+At 5:45 p.m. (fifteen minutes left in the day), the Bump Day qualifiers were as follows:

-Jay Howard attempted to bump his way back in the field, but his run of 223.610 mph was too slow.
+Jay Howard attempted to bump his way back into the field, but his speed of 223.610 mph was too slow.
+Since Howard had made his second attempt without formally withdrawing his original speed, he reverted to his 223.824 mph speed from the first attempt.
+For the moment, he was still 34th-fastest.
 Paul Tracy still clung to the 33rd position.
-In a surprising move, he withdrew his speed at 5:50 p.m.
-Tracy hoped to put in a safer speed, and prevent Howard from getting another chance to qualify.
-Tracy's withdraw re-instated Sebastián Saavedra to the 33rd position.
+Some confusion arose with online timing and scoring and on the Versus television broadcast as to who was on the bubble, and what speed Howard was being credited with.
+However, officials on pit lane had the situation under control.
+In a surprising move, Tracy's team withdrew his speed at 5:50 p.m.
+Tracy hoped to put in a safer speed, and at the same time, run out the clock to prevent Howard from getting another chance to qualify.

+Tracy's withdraw tentatively re-instated Jay Howard (223.824 mph) to the 33rd position.
 Tracy, however, got very loose in the hot conditions, and his speed ended up being slower.
 He waved off after only two laps, and hurriedly got back into the qualifying line.
-After quick wave-offs by Jaques Lazier and Milka Duno, the clock was running out.
+After quick wave-offs by Jaques Lazier and Milka Duno, time was running out.
 Sensing they were finally safe, Tony Kanaan's crew pulled their car out of line.
-Howard moved back to the front of the qualifying line with Tracy second in line.

-With just minutes until the close of qualifying, the rear of the field consisted of the following drivers:
+Howard was now at the front of the qualifying line with Tracy second in line.
+With three minutes left in the session, the last row of the field consisted of the following drivers: